PRESS RELEASE 23rd August 2019

 The Phulbari coal project symbolises a threat to people, lives and human rights in Bangladesh.
 We stand with the protesters demanding that the London Stock Exchange de-list GCM Resources for their violations.

-Protesters paid tribute with Red and White roes to Amin, Salekin and Tarikul during Black vigil at LSE.
+Protesters paid tribute with Red and White roes to Amin, Salekin and Tarikul during Phulbari Day Black Vigil at LSE.
 Friday, 23 Aug 2019.
 Photocredit: Fossil Free UK.

 Natalie Bennett, politician and former leader of the Green Party of England and Wales said: